 You can see we have created two distinct Hello objects; the string representation of greet is Hello@3cb075 and the string representation of snuffle is Hello@e99ce5.
 Each of the variables greet and snuffle is pointing at its own Hello object.
+Note that you will likely get different strings of hex digits from the ones seen here.
 The method go() represents a behavior of a Hello object.
 These objects have one behavior, they can go().
 You can also see here that objects have identity.
-They "are". the two instances, snuffle and greet we created of the Hello class are different from one another.
+They "are".
+The two instances, snuffle and greet we created of the Hello class are different from one another.
 So far, we know that objects have identity and behavior.